AshleyLee00/web-digital-signage/README.md

 }
 ```

-4. Finally, when done implementing the widget, register it by adding its folder’s name to the `widgets/widget_list.js​` file
+4. Finally, when done implementing the widget, register it by adding its folder's name to the `widgets/widget_list.js​` file

 ```js
 module.exports = ['slideshow', 'weather', 'congrats', 'youtube', 'web',